Updated 16 January 2018

-If you haven’t decided I am completely off my rocker and are still reading, I’ll explain why (and it might just make sense – and what if I am right?)
+If you haven’t decided I am completely off my rocker and are still reading, I’ll explain why (and it might just make sense – and if I am right?)

-After the requirement to like pages for engage was dropped, likes still mattered.
+After the requirement to like pages to engage was dropped, likes still mattered.
 Those who liked your page saw your content.
 You WANTED likes and again, asking was the best way to get them.

-Fast forward to Facebook’s big algorithm shift in 2012 and more so to the one in 2015.
+Fast forward to Facebook’s big algorithm shifts in 2012, the one in 2015. and 2018.
 The changes meant an individual liking a page would not be guaranteed to see its content.
 Facebook’s decision to ‘restrict’ or ‘choose’ what content is seen means likes have far less value.

 Less value, yet not worthless.

 I did say likes were worthless, and that is not entirely true.
 They still have an iota of value.

 Page likes still mean the opportunity to get your content seen in the news feed (though there are better ways to get visibility), so you still want them.
 The difference now – you no longer want to ASK for them.
 Why?
 A little something called ‘relevance’.